 Across the whole African continent, with the exception of South Africa, most designers only reach out to a clientele base of close friends, people that see a design they like, or people who shop with them based on convenience.
-There is only a handful of African designers whose branding and popularity is calling upon clients from near and far.
+There is only a handful of African designers whose branding and popularity are calling upon clients from near and far.

 Organizers need to network together and reframe from paying or even inviting designers for free.
 Africa is currently at it’s turning point.
 Fashion show organizers need to grant opportunities to new emerging designers who respect business relations and are making just as great designs as the older generation.

-This is not to ignore the notion that fashion show organizers also need to take a fair approach and stop giving free entries to friends and people they wish to befriend whilst over pricing new designers and non associates.
+This is not to ignore the notion that fashion show organizers also need to take a fair approach and stop giving free entries to friends and people they wish to befriend whilst over-pricing new designers and non-associates.

 Find More articles like this By clicking the link or following the menu links Articles/Blog->Articles By Type->Progressive Insights and Advice